-To minimize further attacks against the District's web filtering practices, and to provide greater protection for students from inappropriate sexual materials on the Internet, we also suggest that the District consider creating a new web filtering category called "Inappropriate Materials for Minors," or something similar.
-(We understand that schools who buy web filtering software gain administrative access to tailor the software to their particular needs.)
-The District could use this filter to block access to all websites dealing with sex or sexuality (and other topics it may wish to block access to), regardless of whether they address these issues from a heterosexual, homosexual, bisexual, or transgendered perspective.
-One way to do this would be to lump all Blue Coat filters that block websites pertaining to sex or sexuality, which include, at the very least, LGBT, Adult/Mature Content, Alternative Sexuality/Lifestyles, Nudity, Pornography, and Sex Education, see http://sitereview.bluecoat.com/catdesc.jsp, into this new category.
+To minimize further attacks against the District's web filtering practices, and to provide greater protection for students from inappropriate sexual materials on the Internet, we also suggest that the District consider creating a new web filtering category called "Inappropriate Materials for Minors," or something similar (we understand that schools who buy web filtering software gain administrative access to tailor the software to their particular needs).
+The District could use this filter to block access to all websites dealing with sex or sexuality (and other topics they may wish to block access to), regardless of whether they address these issues from a heterosexual, homosexual, bisexual, or transgendered perspective.
+One way to do this would be to lump all Blacklist filters that block websites pertaining to sex or sexuality, which include, at the very least, Adult, Artnudes, Mixed_Adult, Porn, and Sexuality, into this new category.

 If the District does not have the financial or personnel means to take the above action, it could alternatively adopt an official policy governing Internet usage.
 This policy could, among other things, state that students will not be able to use school computers to access websites pertaining to sex or sexuality, and that the District will activate appropriate web filters to effectuate this policy.
-The District could then activate the Blue Coat filters mentioned above and any additional Blue Coat filters it believes effectuate this policy.
+The District could then activate the Blacklist filters mentioned above, and any additional filters it believes effectuate this policy.